COVID-19: CHANCE4ALL RESPONSE

 Dear supporters and sponsors,

 COVID-19 is not only a health crisis but has immediate severe social and economic consequences, and vulnerable communities are particularly affected.
 We see this in our own operational area: most households in the Lusaka high density and low income areas, locally known as compounds, were already struggling to make ends meet before the COVID-19 outbreak, and they are now at an even higher risk of losing (or have already lost) their source of income.

 Our aim is to be the facilitators between out of school children with educational needs and sponsors willing to help them.
 With that purpose we have set up a simple framework to identify genuine cases of children outside the schooling system, we match them with suitable sponsors, and make sure funds are properly utilized.
+Read more.